alyssadata/ai_source_architecture/00_ai_source_architecture.md

 A user may participate in the contact event.

-But the user does not automatically become Source.
+But the user does not become Source.

 The user does not become Origin by using the interface.